dmerejkowsky/dmenv/README.md

 ## But I don't want to maintain a `setup.py`!

 Too bad.
-Don't use dmenv, then.
+Don't use dmenv, then. poetry is cool.

 ## Why Rust?